Komal1234144/youtube-clone-by-komal/README.md

 <h1>Installation</h1>

-    Run 'npm' to install the dependencies
+    Run 'npm install' to install the dependencies

     Run 'npm start' to start the website and see on browser